YLX621/YLX621.github.io/_posts/2021-1-20-Cosmic-origin.md

 ---

 Now, humans can prove that the universe began with a big bang.
 However, what mankind is more convinced is that a universe with a special preference for universal gravitation must start with a big bang before everything can be in order.

+---
+# See you in the next universe!